NPO Sport

-NPO Sport (formerly Sport24) was a Dutch sports channel owned by the Nederlandse Publieke Omroep (NPO) and operated by Nederlandse Omroep Stichting (NOS).
+NPO Sport (formerly Sport24) is a Dutch sports channel owned by the Nederlandse Publieke Omroep (NPO) and operated by Nederlandse Omroep Stichting (NOS).
 It launched on 19 July 2009 and time-shared with NPO Politiek en Nieuws when the legislature was not in session.

+The last known summer where NPO Sport served as a temporary replacement for NPO Politiek was 2017.